Digital-Preservation-Finland/dpres-ipt/README.rst

 This may require that gcc is installed in your system.

 Other software listed above needs to be installed separately.

+NOTE: Running unit tests requires the full installation of file-scraper with all its requirements.

 Usage
 -----